-One of the differences between Clustered Index Seek and Index Seek is the range of index types that can be used, as denoted by the Storage property.
+One of the differences between Clustered Index Seek and Index Seek is the range of index types that can be used, as denoted by the Storage subproperty of the Object property.
 Where an Index Seek supports both RowStore and MemoryOptimized indexes, a Clustered Index Seek operator can only target RowStore indexes.
-The simple reason for this difference is that neither the current version of SQL Server (2017) nor any of the older versions have support for memory-optimized clustered indexes, and it is not possible to seek in an index that cannot be created.
+The simple reason for this difference is that neither the current version of SQL Server (2019) nor any of the older versions have support for memory-optimized clustered indexes, and it is not possible to seek in an index that cannot be created.

 Visual appearance in execution plans

 Depending on the tool being used, a Clustered Index Seek operator is displayed in a graphical execution plan as shown below: